freemint/teradesk/readme.txt

   in selected items may present  a problem on higher-end systems, and correction of that problem if possible.

-- Complete compliance to the AV-protocol and Drag & Drop protocol.
+- Complete compliance to the  AV-protocol and Drag & Drop protocol  (some of rarely used AV-protocol capabilities are currently unsupported).

 - Better implementation of memory-limit and no-multitask options.

 - Capability to change video mode in AESes earlier than V4.

+- Capability to shutdown Aranym from single-TOS.

 - Capability to show a 'tree view' directory window of all drives or maybe to show any directory window with 'tree view'.

 - Integration of a non-modal, windowed, long-names-capable fileselector.

+- Integration of a windowed command line interpreter  that will use the code already existing in TeraDesk for most (or all) of its functions.

 - Capability to run TOS programs in a window in single-TOS.